-Agile approaches are a response to the high failure rate of the traditional project methodologies used to deliver software solutions.
-A diverse group of thought leaders and organizations devised alternative ways to deliver software.
-In this post, we introduce some of the many Agile frameworks available and discuss their scope and limitations.
-The next post looks at why Agile frameworks better deal with uncertainty.
+In this post, we introduce some of the frameworks used and discuss their scope and limitations.
+The next post looks at why Agile frameworks can be better when a project deal with uncertainty.

 Traditional ‘Waterfall’ Methodologies

 Traditional project methodologies treat software projects like engineering projects.
-Here, the solution is specified in detail upfront with an assumed high degree of certainty.
-They are known as ‘waterfall’ approaches as the sequential stages cascade like a waterfall.
-Typically, the stages are something like:
+Here, a solution is specified in detail upfront with an assumed high degree of certainty.
+Such methodologies are known as ‘waterfall’ approaches, as the sequential stages cascade like a waterfall.

 - Requirements gathering & analysis